manwar/perlweeklychallenge-club/challenge-110/james-smith/README.md

       (vs more disc accesses).
 It is linear in the number of lines, e.g. for the 1000 line file we load in roughly 1Mb of data at a time, and the memory usage is roughly 1.3Mb.

+    * Rather than pushing to an array for the output, we print immediately.
+We use a prefix `$j` which starts with the value `''` so that we don't print a comma before the first entry, and changes to `','` after the first column (the only time `$js` is "false").
+Printing every entry doesn't affect IO performance as the output is buffered until the print buffer is full - so both methods take the same time - except the array method uses subtly more memory.

-    * Note this is `O(n)` as well as if the rows get longer then the number of bytes used does not increase.
+    * Note this is `O(n)` as well as if the rows get longer then the number of bytes used per line does not increase.

     * Having played a bit - the sweet spot of `$BYTES` lies somewhere between 1K and 2K.
-Smaller makes the regex in the split more efficient, larger reduces the file IO overhead.
+Smaller makes the regex in the `split` more efficient, larger reduces the (read) file IO overhead.

 ### Some information about speed/memory etc...